Azienda-Creativa/clean-the-waters/README.md

 # MVP

-- start and play-again buttons
+- start and play-again button
 - Simple and Fun UI
 - implement google fonts
-- able to drag the player
+- able to drag the player with an under-water effect
 - able to collect and count points
 - add water sound
 - add score sound